Viperinius/ILIAS-Sync2Folder/README.md

 + progress shown (for each course and in general)
 + export your settings and import them on another device
 + change the server address to get access to your university's version of ILIAS (Default: FH Bielefeld)
-- UI currently only in German
+- UI currently only in German (new UI version only in English)

 #### Note
 As I'm currently not able to test Sync2Folder with other universities than FH Bielefeld, it is not sure whether or not features like the structured folders will work as they heavily depend on the course naming.